csantanapr/cnoe-examples/examples/cicd/README.md

 The example create two git repositories one for the application and continues integration and the other for the continues delivery

+If running on Linux (ie EC2), you might need to run this:
 ```bash
 # kernel configurations
 sudo sysctl fs.inotify.max_user_instances=1280